EJOOSTEROP/mimodast/readme.md

 Mimodast can be used to explore the functionality of the tools by using the examples as-is; and to modify and expand on the exmples for further exploration.

 It is a starting point for exploration.
 The project is not a showcase of all or even the best functionality that each tool has to offer.
-The tools have more functionality than is accounted for in Mimodast.

 <!--
 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `EJOOSTEROP`, `mimodast`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `Mimodast`, `project_description`